ANNUAL REPORT TO PARLIAMENT 2002-2003

 Annual report to Parliament

-Section 72 of both the Access to Information Act (AIA) and the Privacy Act requires that the head of every Government institution prepare and submit to Parliament an annual report on the administration of the Acts within the institution during each financial year.
-This is the eighteenth Annual Report to Parliament by the Department of National Defence (DND) on its performance in respect to administration of the Acts.
+Section 72 of both the Access to Information Act (AIA) and the Privacy Act (PA) requires that the head of every Government institution prepare and submit to Parliament an annual report on the administration of the Acts within the institution during each financial year.
+This is the twentieth Annual Report to Parliament on performance in respect to administration of the Acts by the Department of National Defence (DND) and the Canadian forces (CF).

-The purpose of this annual report is to describe how the Department administered Access to Information and Privacy activities and fulfilled its responsibilities in relation to the Acts during the period from April 1, 2000 to March 31, 2001.
+The purpose of this annual report is to describe how the DND and the CF administered Access to Information and Privacy activities and fulfilled responsibilities in relation to the Acts during the period from April 1, 2002 to March 31, 2003.